 Christopher H. TrickeyShareholder

 Chris Trickey is a litigator with several areas of experience, including construction litigation, bankruptcy and creditors’ remedies, and employment litigation.
 Chris practices in both state and federal courts, at both the trial and appellate levels.
-In construction litigation, Chris represents owners, developers, contractors and sub-contractors in diverse disputes, including construction defect cases, lien issues, and delay cases.
+In construction litigation, Chris represents and works with owners, developers, architects, engineers, consultants, contractors and sub-contractors in diverse disputes, including construction defect cases, lien issues, and delay cases.
 In the bankruptcy practice, Chris represents both creditors and debtors in Chapter 7, 11, and 13 cases.
 Chris also represents parties who are being sued by a Trustee or a debtor for preferential or fraudulent transfer payments.
 In his employment practice, Chris represents parties regarding disputes over non-competition, non-disclosure, and non-solicitation agreements.

 Chris began his career as a civil litigator, and has appeared in state and federal courts, bankruptcy courts, before the Texas Workforce Commission, and in administrative and regulatory litigation at the State Office of Administrative Hearings.